-Additionally, the spouses in E-3 status can apply for employment authorization.
+Additionally, the spouses of E-3 status can apply for employment authorization.

 The spouses of H-1B holders (H4) cannot work in the United States.

-What is a Labor Condition Applicatoin and where do I get one?
+What is a Labor Condition Application and where do I get one?

 As part of our services, we will prepare and submit a Labor Condition Application (“LCA”) online on behalf of your employer.
 We will work closely with you to identify the right combination of education and experience for your position, determine the prevailing wage, and file the LCA online.